mytakedotorg/mtdo/node/README.md

 ## Deployment

 - This server is deployed to `node.mytake.org` using Heroku, in lockstep with the Java served up at `mytake.org`.
-- A staging instance is always available `mtdo-node-staging.herokuapp.com`, autodeploys from `master`.
+- A staging instance is always available at `mtdo-node-staging.herokuapp.com`.
+It is semi-automatically deployed from the `staging` branch (one click is needed in the heroku dashboard).
 - You can change the number of puppeteer tabs used in parallel with the `NUM_TABS` environment variable.

 ## Social embed requirements